shenxiangzhuang/beer/docs/misc/1_expectation_of_length_of_maximum_monotone_sequence.md

 ???+ question "Question"

     === "English"
+        Keep picking points uniformly randomly on [0,1].
+        If your current sequence is a monotonically increasing sequence, continue.
+        What is the expected length of this monotonous sequence?

+        The formal definition of the current problem is as follows:
         Remark: $\mathbb{N} = \{ 1,2,\dots \}$.

         Consider the space $X = [0,1]^\mathbb{N}$, where a probability measure $p$ is defined by selecting a sequence of points uniformly from the interval $[0,1]$.
 And given function $f: X \rightarrow [0,1]$ as: